PJ Harvey

 Rating = 5

 PJ "Steve" Garvey tired of that radio-ready sound for the radio and has here retreated to the stark, guitar-driven sound of so many earlier times yore.
-Most of the songs are performed in sad or angry minor keys and some of them are quite emotionally affective, but FAR far FAR too many of the "hooks" are composed of two chords going up-down-up-down-up-down like a lazy, bitter, drunken bluesman beating his wife.
-There are standouts of course -- a sweet acoustic strummy here, a brooding kickass fully-composed slow rocker there, a bunch of birds chirping here, an eerie tapping keyboard note there, some clicky percussion here, a harrowing emotional breakdown there -- but the concentration of samey macho blues-rock songs with unbelievably stupid lyrics ("Who the fuck do you think you are/Get out of my hair/who the fuck do you think you are/Comin' round here/who the fuck who the fuck/who the fuck do you think you are"....
+Most of the songs are performed in sad or angry minor keys and some of them are quite emotionally affecting, but FAR far FAR too many of the "hooks" are composed of two chords going up-down-up-down-up-down like a lazy, bitter, drunken bluesman playing jump rope.
+There are standouts of course -- a sweet acoustic strummer here, a brooding kickass fully-composed slow rocker there, a bunch of birds chirping here, an eerie tapping keyboard note there, some clicky percussion here, a harrowing emotional breakdown there -- but the concentration of samey macho blues-rock songs with unbelievably stupid lyrics ("Who the fuck do you think you are/Get out of my hair/who the fuck do you think you are/Comin' round here/who the fuck who the fuck/who the fuck do you think you are"....
 "Mummy, put your needle down/How did you feel when you were young?/Cos I feel like I've just been born/Even though I'm getting on/How the world slips by so fast/How does anybody last?") weighs down the golden circle quite a bit over 14 compositions.

 Look, let's be honest here.
 The good songs on here -- and there are, oh let's say SIX of them -- are really, REALLY great songs: moving, touching, filled with sadness beans and weeping with gentle tearful guitar backdrops.
 But then there's eight others that all sound like she spent no time on them at all!
 Also, to be further honest, only a few of the songs have bad lyrics.
 Her love poetry is beautiful ("When I was younger/I spent my days/Wondering to whom/I was supposed to pray/It's you?"....
 "See this winged boy falling/Falling out of something/Hits the drug I'm needing") and when she writes about taking a dump, it's hilarious ("Someone outta rinse it out with soap/Wash it out, wash it out, wash it out"...
 "I'm feeling burned/You taught me a lesson/I didn't want to learn").
 But a song is only as enjoyable as its melody, and that's where Hip-Hug Her falls short of its two predecessors.
-That's just one well-endowed man's opinion though.
-If you like simple little dark blues riffs with a lovely female voice angrily intoning atop, certainly do feel free to go ahead and buy it.
+That's just one man's opinion though.
+If you like simple little dark blues riffs with a lovely female voice angrily intoning atop, certainly do feel free to buy it.
 Just don't expect me to play it at your funeral.

 I'll be too busy holding up my "God Hates Fags" sign.